 ALL = (birds AND species richness AND temporal trend) which resulted in 88 references.

-For each query, the title and abstract of the articles were reviewed.
-When the temporal trend was explicitly specified (either visually or literally), the material and method part was read in order to collect: the type of metric, the spatial grain of the trend (i.e. the area at which the metric trend is assessed), its temporal grain, the spatial extent (i.e. the entire area on which the study applies), the temporal extent and the beginning and ending years of the study as well as the general trend of the metric (Table 2.1).
-Alternatively, the articles which were often referred to in the relevant articles were also explored.

-Spatial grain sizes are discretized into four levels: local <=25 Km2, regional >25 Km², national when an entire country is considered and global at the worldwide scale.
+For each query, the title and abstract of these articles were reviewed.
+In addition, we scanned the references of these articles for other potentially relevant literature.
+When the temporal trend was explicitly reported (either in a graph or text), we extracted from the material and methods the type of metric, the spatial grain of the trend (i.e. the area at which the metric trend is assessed), its temporal grain, the spatial extent (i.e. the entire area on which the study applies), the temporal extent and the beginning and ending years of the study as well as the general trend of the metric (Table 2.1).
+We discretized spatial grain sizes discretized into four levels: local <=25 Km2, regional >25 Km², national when an entire country was considered, and global at the worldwide scale (grain = extent = the entire Earth’s mainland).

-Concerning the trend assessment, different papers contain the p-value or directly specify the significant trend of the metric.
-However, a portion of papers gives only visual representations of the trend.
+Concerning the trend assessment, different papers contain the p-value or directly specify the significance of a trend of a metric.
+However, some papers give only graphical representations of the trend.
 For those, the standard error was used when displayed.
-For the very few only giving the trend, .
-Information can be found in the column Note of the Table 6.1.
+If a study only gave the trend, this is noted in the column Note of the Table 6.1.
 Moreover, the final trend retained (i.e. either Increase, Stable or Decrease) doesn’t reflect all the fluctuations of the metric through time but rather the difference between the starting and ending points.

-I have found 31 references in which authors were both determining the temporal trend of a metric and explicitly defining the grain size.
-However, only 17 of them are using spatial replicates and are thus relevant for this study (Table 2.1).
-The classes of metric are: Species richness, Evenness, Abundance, Diversity, Temporal beta-diversity, Spatial beta-diversity, Functional diversity, Functional evenness, Functional richness.
-Some of this classes contain several different indexes.
-This is the case for instance for the class Diversity, which can be defined by either the Shannon or the Simpson index, or for the class Abundance which contains various multi-species indicators (for more information, see Table 6.1).
+We found 31 references in which authors were both determining the temporal trend of a metric and explicitly defining the grain size.
+However, only 17 of them used spatial replicates and were thus relevant for this study (Table 2.1).

 Table 2.1: Trends of different metrics of biodiversity at various spatial and temporal scales